 The website

-The new visual identity for the GDST was
+The new visual identity for the GDST was co-developed by a team of creatives at Mindfully Wired, including myself.

 Following the new established identity I led the design of their website and communications materials - from presentation decks to documents - raising the digital footprint of the GDST and bringing the new identity into practical use.